sammydowds/next-blog/notes/business_planning.md

 The platform would consist of the following features: users, text editor for writing plans (markdown), storing plans, ChatGPT integration, checklists, templates, competitor discovery, similar company research via SEC filings, and ability to export to PDF.
 Initially, I wanted to build something fast.
 I chose Next JS to bootstrap an API and frontend for the dashboard.
 I built the initial version over about a week time-period.

 After building it, I was not satisfied with the UI or the technical implementation.
 I am not a designer, and I didnt realize the complexity of trying to make these features look good next to each other.
-As for the technical side of things, I had hacked so quickly and passionately that I built in some features that I thought were straying away for the "simple" aspect of what a business planning platform should be (I created a bot profiles).
+As for the technical side of things, I had hacked so quickly and passionately that I built in some features that I thought were straying away from the "simple" aspect of what a business planning platform should be (I created a bot profiles).

 I have included some _early_ images of my MVP below (2 iterations on the UI). _Please_ Enjoy.